PiHw/Pi-Stop/markdown_source/markdown/Setup-ScratchGPIO.md

 Before we continue, you will need to **shutdown and power off** the Raspberry Pi so we can fit our hardware onto the GPIO pins.
 ><img style="float:left" src="img/warn.png" height=40/> **WARNING:** It is advisable to only connect and disconnect hardware to the GPIO pins when the Raspberry Pi is switched off to avoid damage.

-If your Raspberry Pi automatically starts in the desktop, click on the red power button in the bottom right corner and select **Shutdown** from the menu which comes up.
+If your Raspberry Pi automatically starts in the desktop, select **Shutdown** from the application **Menu* in the top left corner and select **Shutdown** from the menu which comes up.
 Or open a terminal window (by clicking on the Terminal icon or selecting from the menu).

-From the terminal type the command `sudo shutdown -h now`.
+From the terminal type the command `sudo halt`.

 When the green activity **(ACT) LED** on the Raspberry Pi has stopped flashing (for over 5 seconds) you can safely disconnect the power.
 <img src="img/space.png" height=30/>